Overview/Home

 }

-Save, hit refresh in the Installed MCP Servers panel, then open a chat and type:
+Save, hit refresh in the Installed MCP Servers panel, then open a chat:

 Antigravity CLI